Make downtown Anaconda, Montana, a desirable, pedestrian-friendly destination

 - Initially, police and fire department representatives expressed concerns about the safety of the parklet installation, including the curb extensions, with their main concern being about the turning capability of large trucks.
 This led to the fire department actually getting into their trucks and an ambulance to attempt to make the turn.
 By chance, a large motorhome also made the turn from another angle.
 Each vehicle was able to make the turns, although the fire truck did nick one of the white tapelines delineating the bulb-out.

 The Anaconda Main Street Workshop focused on understanding how people engage in main streets, specifically on shopping, dining and stopping.
-Approximately 30 workshop attendees then participated in a walk audit and visited the parklet demonstration site, where the group stayed for about an hour and people purchased ice cream from a new shop located on the parklet's corner.
+Approximately 30 workshop attendees then participated in a walk audit and visited the parklet demonstration site.

 COSTS and CREW